ewanzusi/constellation-java/README.md

 # Constellation

-This repository contains my Constellation java program created by me.
+This repository contains my Constellation java program created by me (Emmanuel Wanzusi).

 The program creates and draws a constellation on a 1600 x 800 canvas window with the command-line input provided from a user.